blawesom/pdf-merger/README.md

 - The API returns you the link for the download

-Kudos to Depado for providing the goploader, find out more there:
+Kudos to Depado for providing the goploader, find out more here:
 - https://github.com/Depado/goploader
 - https://gpldr.in